michioxd/nondevtool/README.md

 ## How to use
 Just include nondevtool.js to your page and try open devtool ehehe :))

+Tested on Chrome 90 and Microsoft Edge 90

 ## Example
 ```html
 <!DOCTYPE html>